 Supérieur: 16 years and older Free choreography of up to 3 min 30 sec |

-Formation: EAT preparation, professionalization cycle from 17 years old Free choreography of up to 4 min 30 sec |
+Pré-Pro: EAT Preparation, professional training cycle from 17 years old free choreography, maximum 4 min 30 |

 Stage costumes are allowed and encouraged in all disciplines, provided that they allow good visibility of the body.
 Otherwise, the candidate may be penalized.